ashtontheanalyst/IPG-Inventory/README.md

 - Fixed home page return button

 **11/17/25 Jeremy**
-- Primary: 2062 creator
-- Fix home button to be more intuitive, right now it's just text "IPG Inventory"
-- Make CSS cleaner for smaller screens (mobile)
+- Unconfirmed: 2062 generator complete to standard, he noticed the time was slow 20-30s per pdf gen

+**11/17/25**
+- Made the location and sort button toggle state btns (more concise for smaller screens)
+- Created the "lastSeenBtn" which is a toggle on/off btn.
+The functionality will be that when it's "on"/selected, it'll populate another column on the table showing the date/time of when it was last scanned by the scanner.
+- Made the same type of button that will show dates when things need to be maintained.
+- Helper function in app.py made to read the CSV file based on different options/params.
+- Scanning an item now logs the date that it happened in the CSV so that we can keep track of the last time it was seen.
+- Fixed bug where selecting the "Seen" or "Maint" button would reset the location back to all of them instead of the current location the user had truly selected.

 ## Ideas
-1. Convert Ethan's Ruby on Rails application to a Python Flask application
+1. **[DONE]** Convert Ethan's Ruby on Rails application to a Python Flask application
-2. Fix the hosting problem by hosting the Flask application on pythonanywhere with a username/password
+2. **[DONE]** Fix the hosting problem by hosting the Flask application on pythonanywhere with a username/password
 3. The main inventory page can save a temp csv with all of the items that have been scanned so that we can have a button that says 'Build 2062' and then it builds it with the saved list
-4. Set the scanner to bluetooth mode, and make a separate page with the barcodes for configuring the scanner/how to use it (help page)
+4. **[DONE]** Set the scanner to bluetooth mode, and make a separate page with the barcodes for configuring the scanner/how to use it (help page)
+5. _(IN-PROG)_ Log for when maintenance was completed
+6. _(IN-PROG)_ Add a column with the maintenance date or window and then the cell per item can be clicked to check off that mainentnance has been done (this is what would be logged), color code it
+7. **[DONE]** Maybe another column that is like a "last seen" column, it checks to see when the item was last scanned in, this is the true inventory
+8. **[DONE]** Change the location and A-Z/Z-A buttons to be positional buttons to clear up the screen, as you click them their value changes through a series